LivingLegacyMedia/vowbound/chapter_14.md

 On a single person.

-Tomorrow they'd try it on twenty-three.
+Tomorrow they'd try it on more than twenty.

 ---